CGCookie/retopoflow/README.md

 # RetopoFlow

-RetopoFlow is a suite of fun, sketch-based retopology tools for Blender from [Orange Turbine](https://orangeturbine.com) that generate geometry which snap to your high poly objects as you draw on the surface.
+RetopoFlow is a suite of fun, sketch-based retopology tools for Blender from [Orange Turbine](https://orangeturbine.com) that generates geometry which snap to your high poly objects as you draw on the surface.

 This documentation covers the installation and usage of all tools included in the add-on.